muazaqdas/xylophone-flutter/README.md

 ## What we created

-We’re created a music app that plays Xylophone sounds.
+Created a music app that plays Xylophone sounds.

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/xylophone-flutter.png)

-## What we learnt
+## What I learnt

 - How to incorporate open source libraries of code into our project using Flutter Packages.
 - How to play sound on both iOS and Android.